Prodigy Finance - April 30, 2019

 Americans love shopping and there are plenty of stores that make it easier to do it with in-store credit accounts.
 You’ll find store cards are available at many national retailers and these are typically easier to get than general credit cards.

-While the amounts are unlikely to be high, carrying low balances and making payments on these accounts will do wonders for your credit.
+While the credit limits are unlikely to be high, carrying low balances and making payments on these accounts will do wonders for your credit history and score.

-Just remember to avoid gathering too many hard inquiries by applying for store cards at all your favourite shops.
-Get one, maybe two, and opt for cards that you can use monthly for groceries or clothing purchases you would make on a regular basis.
+But, you’ll want to avoid gathering too many hard inquiries by applying for too many store cards at all your favourite shops, all at once.
+Try to open one or two, and opt for cards that you can use monthly, for groceries or clothing purchases you would make on a regular basis.

 Reminder: If you're still studying, you should keep in mind that taking on additional debt before your second year could impact second-year loan approval.